Applied mathematics: Other disciplines

 The line between applied mathematics and specific areas of application is often blurred.
-Many universities teach mathematical and statistical courses outside the respective departments, in departments and areas including business, engineering, physics, chemistry, psychology, biology, computer science, scientific computation, and mathematical physics.
+Many universities teach mathematical and statistical courses outside the respective departments, in departments and areas including business, engineering, physics, chemistry, psychology, biology, computer science, scientific computation, information theory, and mathematical physics.

+Applied Mathematics Societies

+The Society for Industrial and Applied Mathematics is an international applied mathematics organization.
+As of 2024, the society has 14,000 individual members.
+The American Mathematics Society has its Applied Mathematics Group.